jonasthewolf/gsn2x/README.md

 The tool automatically performs the following validation checks on the input YAML:

  - There is only one top-level element (G,S,C,J,A,Sn) unreferenced.
+ - The top-level element is a Goal.
- - All referenced elements (`supportedBy` and `inContextOf`) exist.
+ - All referenced elements (`supportedBy` and `inContextOf`) exist and only reference valid elements (e.g. a Justification cannot be listed under `supportedBy`).
- - All IDs start with a known prefix.
+ - All IDs start with a known prefix, i.e. there are only known elements.
  - All Goals and Strategies are either marked with `undeveloped: true` or have supporting Goals, Strategies or Solutions.
+ - Goals and Strategies marked as undeveloped, must have no supporting arguments.

 Uniqueness of keys is automatically enforced by the YAML format.